MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/new-iissitebinding.md

 # New-IISSiteBinding

 ## SYNOPSIS
-Adds a new binding to an existing Web site.
+Adds a new binding to an existing Website.

 ## SYNTAX